 Salt Lake’s Punk-Rock pioneer and urban gardener Aldine Strichnine invited Michael Evans to speak on KRCL 90.9 FM during RadioACTive in 2016 about the Cosmic Aeroplane as a creative incubator of Salt Lake City’s Alternative Scene.
 Al was interested in Michael’s historical work, like this web site, and also the theatrical memoir he’d recently published.
-These Cosmic conversations resumed over the air later in the year and continued into 2018, thanks to RadioACTive host Lara Jones and the support of KRCL’s staff and volunteers.
+These conversations with Cosmic/KRCL individuals continue over the air, thanks to Aldine and RadioACTive hosts Lara Jones, Billy Palmer, with the support of KRCL’s staff and volunteers.

 KRCL May 27, 2016